 Text: Mark 9 (Exodus 23-24)

 Jesus’ teaching as recorded in Mark comes on fast, and much of what He says is not only challenging, but difficult to understand.
-As I read this, I underlined a few such passages.
-One that caught my attention is in Mark 9.
+One passage that caught my attention is in Mark 9.
 Jesus’ followers have been discussing with one another about who among them is the greatest.
 Jesus asks what they are talking about and they go silent.
 It kind of reminds me of God asking Adam where he is in the garden after he sins (Genesis 3:9).
 God does actually know what you and I are thinking and saying – all the time.
-In that light, Jesus asking makes me smile.
-Anyway, when they do not answer his question, He says to them,
+In that light, the scene with Jesus asking makes me smile.
+Anyway, when they do not answer His question, He says to them,

 “If anyone would be first, he must be last of all and servant of all.”
 (Mark 9:35)